andrew-mendes/Chillin_Quest/README.md

 ​	Chillin' Quest is a web application that allows you take real life objectives as RPG based quests, customize them and even apply rewards to yourself if you want.
 Its intention is to bring to your life the flavor of being an adventurer and reminds you of your own accomplishments, often easy to forget in face of everyday hardships.

+​	Do your own life quests, at your own pace and be chill about it.

 ## Table of  Contents

 <!--ts-->